-Quizzes will consist of five multiple-choice questions, given at the beginning of class each Friday.
+Quizzes will be given promptly at the beginning of class each Friday and consist of five multiple-choice questions.
 They are designed to help you keep up with the material, and give you practice on the type of questions on the multiple choice section of the exams.
-Quizzes CANNOT be made up, but everyone's lowest score will be dropped, to account for valid reasons for missing class.
+Missed quizzes cannot be made up, but